 3. Develop a Compelling Messaging Strategy

 Strong campaign messaging convinces customers that your brand solves their problems.
-(And encourages them to take action.)
+(And encourages them to take action based on key takeaways.)

 Highlight your unique selling points (USPs).
 Show how your products fit your audience’s preferences — and address their pain points.